-Uniform: Daily students are expected to wear the PCAHS uniform.
+Uniform: Daily 10th through 12th grade students are expected to wear the PCAHS uniform.
 The uniform includes: white button down shirt, navy skirt/dress pants, navy/black dress socks, navy/black dress shoes, PCAHS blazer, PCAHS tie/crosstie, black/navy belt.

 This foundation sets the tone for the high expectations for all faculty, and our high behavioral and academic expectations for all scholars.